tilteng/web-style-guide/14-translations.md

 import { _, _n, _c, _nc } from 'web/root/translators';
 ```

 These mimic standard gettext functions, and all return a function.
 These returned functions must be invoked with a locale.
-This is done for you in `LocalizedMessage` which has a locale in the context, otherwise you must do it yourself explicitly:
+This is done for you in `LocalizedMessage` which has a locale in the context, otherwise you must do it explicitly:
 ```javascript
 const locale = ...;
 <img alt={_('Hello')(locale)} />